alvarogarcia7/blog_source/source/_posts/2015-07-12-practical-object-oriented-design-in-ruby-chapter-2.markdown

   - object-oriented-design
 ---

-We've read the first chapter from the Practical Object-Oriented Design in Ruby, by Sandi Metz.
+We've read the second chapter from the Practical Object-Oriented Design in Ruby, by Sandi Metz.

 These are the concepts and links brought up during the discussion: